cs675-spring20-projs/lab1/README.md

 <tt>registerChan</tt>, and <tt>readyChan</tt>.
 This is also where
-you get to connect the different pieces of the RPC framework together -- <tt>registerChan</tt> holds the workers that successfully get registered at the driver, and the task scheduler starts dragging workers from there.
+you get to connect the different pieces of the RPC framework together -- <tt>registerChan</tt> holds the workers that successfully get registered at the driver, and that is where the task scheduler starts dragging workers from.

 </p>